M&A Career Tips from Eli Kemmerer, Partner at RSM

 How Do I Start a Career in M&A?

-That's an important question for any job and especially difficult for M&A because they are many different ways.
+That's an important question for any job and especially difficult for M&A because there are many different ways.
 Do I have to get a job at an accounting firm in the audit department?
 Should I approach venture or private equity firms?
 Or is it in a company's M&A function?
 "A path to M&A can be a winding road or a straight shot to the fast-paced world of M&A," confirms Eli.

 The direct but also most competitive path is to start after university at a top bank, work a few years as an analyst in the M&A department, and decide afterward whether to get an MBA, stay in investment banking, or move to private equity.
 All three will help in your M&A career.
 At the bank, you will mainly focus on sell-side M&A transactions, but you will have been through many transactions for various companies, which is an excellent starting point.